Der-Hensel/EasyPCA/README.md

 You need to install anaconda as the compiler first.
 Then click the install batch and wait till the process finished.

 ## ANOVA for feature selection
-To start the ANOVA App press the double click the ANOVA batch file and wait for the local host connection.
+To start the ANOVA App double click the ANOVA batch file and wait for the local host connection.
 To upload the data it is possible to drag and drop the Excel file in the box at the top of the site.
 To operate use the folliwing picture as a guide.

 ![Bild1](https://user-images.githubusercontent.com/109506200/207357094-3a903ba1-a4f9-4a37-aa62-5d3a114f8d8a.png)